3. Bayesian methods#

 3.5.
 Bayesian Machine Learning#

-While we lose computational efficiency at first glance, as we have to perform a sampling-based inference procedure, what we gain is a principled approach to discuss uncertainties within our model.
-This can help us most especially when we move in the small-data limit, where we can not realistically expect our model to converge.
+While we lose computational efficiency at first glance, as we have to perform a sampling-based inference procedure, we gain a principled approach to discussing uncertainties within our model.
+This can help us most, especially when we move in the small-data limit, where we can not realistically expect our model to converge.
 See e.g. below a Bayesian logistic regression example in which the posterior distribution is visualized.

 ../_images/bayesian_nn.png